 Most websites collect their visitors’ browsing data to optimize performance for the user.
 Often, this aligns well with the Legitimate Interests provision.
 Collecting this data doesn’t pose a threat as long as it is anonymized.

 Box 3.
 The individual should reasonably expect you to use their data in that way.

-For example, some businesses will want to send communications via email or SMS to remind clients of upcoming appointments.
+Some businesses will want to send communications via email or SMS to remind clients of upcoming appointments.
 While it always needs explicit consent, most individuals expect their data to be used in this way.

-For example, the use of second-party and third-party data can provide insights about the demographics of customers.
+The use of second-party and third-party data can provide insights about the demographics of customers.
 This data can be used to identify target segments with personalized content.

 Do the Benefits Outweigh the Risk for Processing Data?